leinad1313/CSVProject/README.md

-# CVSProject -- A web project that works with .cvs files.
+# CSVProject -- A web project that works with .csv files.

 Dependencies:
 PHP 7.3,